DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-27-improving-the-guidance-on-the-course-description-pages.md

 ### Course summary

 We changed the name of ‘About this course’ to ‘Course summary’.
-We determined that the whole page on Find is about the course, whereas this section is designed to be a summary of the course’s unique features.
+Each course page on Find is about the course, whereas this section is designed to be a summary of the course’s unique features.

 Using our findings from user research, we updated the guidance above the text field to make it more aligned to what candidates are looking for.